jameshanlon/cheese/cheese/pages/home-surveys.md

 # Home thermal-imaging surveys

-**Our internal thermal-imaging surveys aim to improve the comfort and energy efficiency of your home, to you save money on your bills and to reduce your climate impact.**
+**Our internal thermal-imaging surveys aim to improve the comfort and energy efficiency of your home, so you save money on your bills and to reduce your climate impact.**

-The survey process is based on a unique methodology developed by Brian Harper, who has been working with thermal imaging for 45 years and has surveyed over 400 homes.
-Brian is a [director](/governance#brian-harper) of The CHEESE Project.
+Our survey process is based on the unique Energy Tracing methodology developed by Brian Harper in Malvern.
+He has been working with thermal imaging for over 45 years and had developed his system while surveying about 400 homes over five years.
+The C.H.E.E.S.E.
+Project has adapted his system and licensed its name, developing its own software, training, and now hardware over a further five years in Bristol.

 <!--The method involves heating the house to 10 degrees above ambient
 temperature, reducing the indoor pressure and locating incoming cold draughts,